happyadam73/tsql-chatgpt/README.md

-# Step-by-Step Guide to Deploying TSqlChatGPT
+# Step-by-step guide to deploying TSqlChatGPT

 > ChatGPT integration relies on `sp_invoke_external_rest_endpoint` which is currently only available for Azure SQL Database (Public Preview)

 ## Pre-requisites

-- You will need to sign up for Open AI in order to generate the required API key: https://platform.openai.com/signup.
+- You will need to sign up for OpenAI in order to generate the required API key: https://platform.openai.com/signup.
 Once registered, select "View API Keys" from the Account menu and create a new secret key.
-Keep a copy somewhere secure - you will need to use this in the SQL script.
+Keep a copy somewhere safe (don't share) - you will need to use this in the provided SQL script.
-- You will also need an Azure SQL Database to run the SQL script and to also test the ChatGPT integration.
+- You will also need an Azure SQL Database to run the SQL script and to test the ChatGPT integration.
 If you don't already have an existing Azure SQL DB or you wish to create a sample Database for this exercise, then follow the optional step below and click on the "Deploy to Azure" button.

 ### OPTIONAL: Deploy the AdventureWorksLT Sample Database
 Click on the button below to deploy a new Azure SQL database using the AdventureWorksLT sample data.